 - OEE (Overall Equipment Effectiveness) – a measure of equipment efficiency that helps identify areas for improvement.

-Benefits
+Benefits of TPM

 I have many years of experience in the automotive industry.
 I am equipped with knowledge of KAIZEN culture and philosophy, as well as improvement tools based on real industrial conditions.
 I know how to identify and reduce waste in a company using lean management methods and tools.
 I am prepared to implement Lean Management tools and improvements that focus on improving the quality, efficiency, and productivity of processes.